 How Long is a Query Letter?

-A query letter is typically one page long, succinctly introducing a writer’s project to literary agents or publishers.
+A query letter outline is typically one page long, succinctly introducing a writer’s project to literary agents or publishers.
 It includes a brief synopsis, author bio, and contact information.

 Do Query Letters Work?